angeloglitchandria/angeloglitchandria.github.io/content/authors/admin/_index.md

     date_start: 2024-10-01
     date_end: 2024-12-31
     summary: |2-
       Research stay financed by an award granted by Milan University to finalize final dissertation research about the design of critical thingking in videogames.
 Worked under supervision of Prof. Marco Caracciolo.
   - position: Research Fellow
-    company_name: Sorbonne Université Pari-1
+    company_name: Sorbonne Université Paris-1
     company_url: 'https://www.pantheonsorbonne.fr/'
     company_logo: ''
     date_start: 2022-04-01
     date_end: 2022-07-31
     summary: |2-

-      Research stay financed by an award granted by Trento University to write final dissertation research about the relationshitp between scientific knowledge and common sense.
+      Research stay financed by an award granted by Trento University to write final dissertation research about the relationship between scientific knowledge and common sense.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`